 These considerations do not represent a change to the current medical directives found in the Advanced Life Support Patient Care Standards (ALS PCS).
 Any treatment paramedics provide as a result of this memo is compatible with the "Comprehensive Care" approach outlined in the preamble of the ALS PCS which states, "It is acknowledged that there may be circumstances and situations where complying with ALS PCS is not clinically justified, possible or prudent (e.g. multiple crews, trapped patient, extenuating circumstances, competing patient care priorities)." (p.4); the global COVID-19 pandemic represents an extenuating circumstance.

-We understand that the COVID-19 case numbers may vary in parts of the province and that vaccination rates among paramedics and population may play a role in your decision on how to use these clinical considerations.
-We always encourage consultation when the complexity is often increased for both patient presentation and the context of the treatment.
+We encourage consultation during the COVID-19 pandemic when the complexity is often increased for both patient presentation and the context of the treatment.
 Paramedics may always initiate a patch for consultation with a Base Hospital Physician.